-As a medical institution consistently on the leading edge of what's possible, Houston Methodist was ready to renew its aging patient facilities in the Texas Medical Center.
-Their new patient tower is home to the nationally-ranked Houston Methodist DeBakey Heart & Vascular Center and Houston Neurological Institute.
+As a medical institution consistently on the leading edge of what’s possible, Houston Methodist was ready to renew its aging patient facilities in the Texas Medical Center.
+Its new patient tower is home to the nationally ranked Houston Methodist DeBakey Heart & Vascular Center and Houston Neurological Institute.

-With the Tower's completion, Houston Methodist unites its multiple buildings in the Texas Medical Center into a cohesive, identifiable campus.
-The Tower reinforces Methodist's architectural identity and connects outpatient, inpatient, and research - the cornerstones of the academic medical Hospital.
+With the tower’s completion, Houston Methodist unites its multiple buildings in the Texas Medical Center into a cohesive, identifiable campus.
+The tower reinforces Houston Methodist’s architectural identity and connects outpatient, inpatient, and research — the cornerstones of the academic medical hospital.

 The 22-story and nearly 1-million-square-foot tower features sophisticated neurosurgery and cardiovascular surgical suites specially designed for highly technical and minimally invasive image-guided heart and brain procedures.
-The Tower also has two intensive care and six acute care floors, as well as a helipad, to increase the speed the staff can care for patients in need of life-saving treatments.
+The tower also has two intensive care and six acute care floors, as well as a helipad, to increase the speed at which the staff can care for patients in need of life-saving treatments.

 - 957,705 SF New Construction